ivanvolov/thesis-code/README.md

 ### Instructions

-Start with "R" folder and Ds_Creation scripts, when you ccould use other scripts to calculate parametrs of interest.
+Start with "R" folder and Ds_Creation scripts, when you could use other scripts to calculate parameter of interest.